-The following terms are essential to understanding the gender neutral housing policy:
+The following terms are essential to understanding the gender inclusive housing policy at Brandeis:

 - Single-Gender – A floor or community in a residence hall that is designated as male or female.
-Single-gender floors exist in the Castle, East, the Village, and North.
+Single-gender floors exist in the Castle, East, the Village, North, and Massell.

 - Mixed-Gender – A floor or community in a residence hall for students of any gender.
 Mixed-gender floors are found in Massell, North, East, and the Village.
 All suites and apartments in the Castle, Rosenthal, Ziv, Ridgewood, Charles River, 567 South St, and the Foster Mods are considered mixed-gender.

-- Gender neutral – A housing option in-which two or more students may share a multiple-occupancy bedroom, in mutual agreement, regardless of the students’ sex or gender.
-Any room in a mixed-gender area may be considered gender neutral.
+- Gender Inclusive – A housing option in which two or more students may share a multiple-occupancy bedroom, in mutual agreement, regardless of the students’ sex or gender.
+Any room in a mixed-gender area may be considered gender inclusive.

-Rooms on mixed-gender floors are considered gender neutral rooms only when two or more students agree to live together.
-Students agree to live together when they select a room together during Room Selection in the spring semester.
-Students must self-select the gender neutral housing option.
-Gender neutral housing will never be forced upon a student.
-If a vacancy occurs in a room on a mixed-gender floor, the room is not treated as a gender neutral space.
-The remaining occupants may pull in a student to maintain the gender neutrality of the room or the Department of Community Living will assign a student to the room.
+Gender inclusive housing will never be forced upon a student.
+If a vacancy occurs in a room on a mixed-gender floor, the room is not treated as a gender inclusive space.
+The remaining occupants may pull in a student to maintain the gender inclusivity of the room or the Department of Community Living will assign a student to the room.
 The sex of the students will be considered when a vacancy exists in a multiple occupancy space.
-Vacancies in suites and apartments will be treated as gender neutral if the occupants of the suite originally filled the space as a gender neutral space.
-If the suite or apartment is housed as a single-gender space, the gender of the space will be maintained and the unit will not be treated as a gender neutral space.
+Vacancies in suites and apartments will be treated as mixed gender if the occupants of the suite originally filled the space as a mixed gender space.
+If the suite or apartment is housed as a single-gender space, the gender of the space will be maintained and the unit will not be treated as a gender inclusive space.

-Gender neutral housing is not available for first-year students.
-Rooms are only gender neutral when students agree to live together, and the housing process for first-year students does not allow for the appropriate agreement.
-First-year students who want a gender neutral space should contact the Department of Community Living, and an appropriate housing assignment will be made.
+Gender inclusive housing is not available for first-year students at this time.
+Rooms are only gender inclusive when students agree to live together, and the housing process for first-year students does not allow for the appropriate agreement.
+First-year students who want a gender inclusive space should contact the Department of Community Living, and an appropriate housing assignment will be made.